-Flame trap is not an IMDG requirement to pressure only devices.
+Flame protection is not an IMDG requirement to pressure only devices.

-8.2 Pressure and Vacuum Relief Device.
+8.2 Pressure and Vacuum Relief Device

-- Leaks.
+- Leaks

-- Cracked or broken parts.
+- Cracked or broken parts

-- Dent or bent and not fit for purpose.
+- Dent or bent and not fit for purpose

-- Pressure or flow rating not according to tank specification.
+- Pressure or flow rating not according to tank specification/type approval

 - Pressure setting not according to device markings

-- Markings not readable or missing.
+- Markings not readable or missing

-- Contamination or corrosion.
+- Contamination or corrosion

-- Missing flame protection (flame trap) to vacuum relief device.
+- Missing flame protection (flame trap) to vacuum relief device

-- Missing parts.
+- Missing parts

-- Missing or broken TIR /customs sealing ring.
+- Missing or broken TIR /customs sealing ring

-- Improper parts, repairs, seals or gaskets.
+- Improper repairs, parts, materials.